security-notes/infobyte-faraday-wiki/Security.md

 # Report a security vulnerability in Faraday.

-Send us a email to : **security@faradaysec.com** with all relevant information about your discovery.
+Send us a email with all relevant information about your discovery.

 Keep in mind: